-In the RS-IFQ program, accounts may obtain allocation through shares (distributed at the beginning of the year or from any in-season quota increase) or from the transfer of allocation from another account holder.
+In the RS-IFQ program, shareholder accounts (accounts) may obtain allocation through shares (distributed at the beginning of the year or from any in-season quota increase) or from the transfer of allocation from another account holder.
 The number of accounts holding allocation does not necessarily equal the number of accounts that land allocation, as not all accounts that hold allocation also hold a reef fish permit, and some accounts may only transfer allocation.
 Accounts that hold allocation are termed allocation holders.
 The number of allocation holders is typically greater than the number of shareholders.

 While the number of allocation accounts originally decreased from 2007 through 2009, there was a large increase in 2010 (Table 2).
 This apparent increase is due to the change in system structure (see Appendix 1) and the start of the GT-IFQ program, where many participants also obtained RS-IFQ allocation.
-Therefore, this report will concentrate on data from 2010 onward.
 The number of allocation holders increased considerably in 2015 and continued to increase through 2018.
 In 2018, there were 650 allocation holder accounts, which is the largest number since the program began.
-Decreases in 2019, were partly due to the accounts with reverted shares that no longer received allocation.
+Decreases in 2019, were partly due to the accounts that had shares reverted to NMFS based on Amendment 36A and no longer received allocation from shares.